dchalhub/Zotero-AutoRefresh-Addon/README.md

 The 'Archive' field plays a temporary role in the AutoRefresher addon, serving to indicate the refresh status of items.
 It utilizes symbols such as [🔄] for refreshing, [✔️] for refreshed, and [❌] for items that could not be refreshed.
 To conveniently monitor the status of items, it is recommended to enable the 'Archive' field on the list interface.
 This will provide a clear and accessible view of the item's refresh status.

+Rest assured, once the refresh process is complete, you can effortlessly remove the symbols inserted in the 'Archive' field.
+This can be done by accessing the context menu and selecting the option "Clear all AutoRefresh Tags (🔄 ✔️ ❌) from 'Archive' Field".
+This convenient feature ensures that you can easily clear the temporary symbols from the 'Archive' field, maintaining a clean and organized view of your items.

 There are basically 3 AutoRefresher context-menu options: